Titantek/ada-outlier-datastory/index.md

 ---
 layout: page
+title: Back to the Future
-title: Back to the Future - Time-Traveling through Wikispeedia
+subtitle: Back to the Future - Time-Traveling through Wikispeedia
 ---

 # Part 1